 Before we began using the Nuvi 2555LMT we wanted to see what kind of features it held and, besides the usual ones on every GPS unit manufactured by Garmin, this gadget introduced us to new stuff, too, which took the form of Bluetooth wireless technology, an icon for applications, Lifetime Maps and Traffic and voice commands.
 From what we experienced, the first feature in our list allowed us to call and receive calls from friends while keeping both our hands on the steering wheel.
 Its menu offers a database of points of interest, call history and other such things.
 The voice commands were great and worked like a charm.
 Updates for the built-in maps are a good way of staying in touch with whatever changes happen on the road at an interval of 5 minutes and users are even able to download them on their computers.
 The disadvantage of such a feature is made of adverts, but they’re not that aggressive.

-Before starting our analysis we said something about the UI of the Nüvi 2555LMT and how much it was updated and improved from the older one.
+Before starting our review we said something about the UI of the Nüvi 2555LMT and how much it was updated and improved from the older one.
 Major changes are in the graphics that now look much more smooth and the shortcuts to search parameters and favorite destinations that the user can define herself or himself.
 The top of each of the points of interest’s selection display has a bar where you can search something and, afterwards, a filtering is done on the spot for the category you’re looking at so that you find the exact location you want to be in.
 The icons in the menu for settings offer a description of the settings they relate to and that’s a welcome visual change.